 Then & Now: Federal Changes to U.S. Cannabis Laws

-Since then, the movement by different states to medicalize marijuana has been welcomed by some people and criticized by others.
-However, cannabis – whether for medical or recreational purposes – still remains illegal on a federal level.
+Since then, different states’ movement to medicalize marijuana has been welcomed and criticized by others.
+However, cannabis – whether for medical or recreational purposes – remains illegal on a federal level.

-With cannabis still illegal at the federal level and in many states throughout the U.S., people are still being arrested and even incarcerated for possessing and distributing weed, as well as buying cannabis seeds to cultivate.
-It will be interesting to see how federal marijuana laws change in 2019 and the years to come, given that weed law reform continues to be a hot topic.
+With cannabis still illegal at the federal level and in many states throughout the U.S., people are still being arrested and even incarcerated for possessing and distributing weed and buying cannabis seeds from seed banks to cultivate.

 In the years to come, more states are likely to legalize medical and recreational cannabis.
-With an ever-increasing number of places to legally purchase marijuana products and buy cannabis seeds, this is an exciting time for cannabis connoisseurs in the United States and throughout the globe.
-We look forward to updating you as legal changes occur in 2019 and beyond, both at federal and state levels.
+With an ever-increasing number of places to legally purchase marijuana products and buy cannabis seeds from local or online seed banks, this is an exciting time for cannabis connoisseurs in the United States and throughout the globe.

 Parent Page: Buy Cannabis Seeds